lightning/bolts/07-routing-gossip.md

 A node MAY create and send a `channel_update` with the `disable` bit set to signal the temporary unavailability of a channel, e.g., due to loss of connectivity, or the permanent unavailability, e.g., ahead of an on-chain settlement.
 A subsequent `channel_update` with the `disable` bit unset MAY re-enable the channel.

-The creating node MUST set `timestamp` to greater than zero, and MUST set it to greater than any previously-sent `channel_update` for this `short_channel_id`.
+The creating node MUST set `timestamp` to greater than zero, and MUST set it to greater than any previously-sent `channel_update` for this `short_channel_id`, and SHOULD base it on a UNIX timestamp.
 It MUST set `cltv_expiry_delta` to the number of blocks it will subtract from an incoming HTLCs `cltv_expiry`.
 It MUST set `htlc_minimum_msat` to the minimum HTLC value the other end of the channel will accept, in millisatoshi.
 It MUST set `fee_base_msat` to the base fee it will charge for any HTLC, in millisatoshi, and `fee_proportional_millionths` to the amount it will charge per transferred satoshi in millionths of a satoshi.

 The receiving nodes MUST ignore the `channel_update` if it does not correspond to one of its own channels, if the `short_channel_id` does not match a previous `channel_announcement`, or if the channel has been closed in the meantime.